The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/6-react-project.md

 * **Daily stand-up** — each morning, share with the class: what you did yesterday, what you plan to do today, any blockers.
 * **Scrum board** — visualize and manage your tasks.
-* **Timeline** — Day 1 is planning, Days 2–7 are build, Day 8 is polish and Day 9 is presentations.
+* **Timeline** — Days 1–2 are planning, Days 3–7 are build, Day 8 is polish and Day 9 is presentations.
 * **Retrospective** — at the end, reflect on what went well and what you'd do differently.

 ### Project Presentation